cloudify-cosmo/getcloudify.org/source/guide/3.1/plugin-docker.md

 This might take a while to execute.
 It needs to install download the Docker images and then it will create the containers.

 When it is finished, you can open a browser to 127.0.0.1 and you will see the Nodecellar application.

+{% tip title=Using boot2docker %}
+If you are using Mac OSX, you might be using boot2docker instead of the regular Docker daemon.
+If that is the case, you might need to make some changes to the above process.

+First of all, the URL will not be 127.0.0.1 as for the Linux example.
+It will likely be be 192.168.59.103.
+(However, even this can change.)

+Now also once you install the plugin locally, you need to change the client file.
+Find the docker_client.py file in your python library.
+Add the following:

+    from docker.utils import kwargs_from_env

+    kwargs = kwargs_from_env()
+    kwargs['tls'].assert_hostname = False

+And the change this line:

+        return docker.Client(**daemon_client)

+To:

+        return docker.Client(**kwargs)

+{% endtip %}

 If you'd like a deeper look at the plugin, visit the project page in [Github.](https://github.com/cloudify-cosmo/cloudify-docker-plugin/tree/{{page.plugin_version}})